4yjo/PilatesCorrection/README.md

 ## how to play the game?

 You need an android phone and a computer.
-On your computer you need to download processing from https://processing.org/download/.
+On your computer you need to download Processing from https://processing.org/download/.

 Now download the following two files:
 Pilates_Correction.pde